ambwalr/coffeeproject/README.md

 coffeeproject
 =============

-browser based 3d projection in coffeescript/svg
+Browser-based 3d projection in coffeescript/svg.

+Probably only works in Webkit-based browsers.
-requires jquery and coffeescript.js
+Requires jquery and coffeescript.js